veeto

 Key Takeaways

-• Establishes new safety standards for large energy storage systems to protect against fire hazards.
+• Establishes new safety standards for large energy storage systems requiring compliance with NFPA 855 guidelines by 2026.

-• Requires fire department inspections and approval before energy storage systems can begin operations.
+• Requires fire department consultation and inspection before energy storage systems can begin operations.

-• Mandates energy storage systems be located in noncombustible buildings or approved outdoor installations.
+• Mandates energy storage systems be located in noncombustible buildings or outdoor installations.

 Get Involved